-The Southern Southeast Regional Aquaculture Association (SSRAA) is a non-profit corporation working to enhance and rehabilitate salmon production in southern Southeast Alaska.
+The Southern Southeast Regional Aquaculture Association (SSRAA) is a non-profit corporation working to enhance salmon production in southern Southeast Alaska.

 They have been stunning salmon broodstock with electricity for 25 years but their existing batch stunning process had certain inherent inefficiencies they wanted to improve.